 - Oat flour — using oat flour to thicken the filling and in the oatmeal topping, streamlines the recipe while also keeping it gluten-free.
 Most gluten-free flour blends 1:1 in this recipe if you’re don’t have oat flour.
 Not gluten-free?
 All-purpose flour, whole wheat flour or spelt flour will work as good substitutes.

 - Rolled oats — this style of oats works best in this recipe to create oatmeal cookie-like clusters.
 I don’t recommend steel cut oats and quick oats a will make for a much different texture.

 - Coconut sugar or brown sugar — both add a slightly caramel-molasses flavor!
 Just note, brown sugar will give you a slightly better “crumble” but either will work wonderfully.

-- Vegan butter or coconut oil — their are so many great plant-based butters on the marker now made without carrageenan, soy, canola or palm oil.
+- Vegan butter or coconut oil — there are so many great plant-based butters on the market now made without carrageenan, soy, canola or palm oil.
 This will give you a “buttery” taste while staying dairy-free and vegan.
 You can substitute an equal amount of dairy butter or coconut oil if you prefer.

 Tips for making this apple crisp

 - Slice the apples thin — the thinner the better, in my opinion.
 We’re talking 1/8 of an inch or thinner!
 This allows to the apples to completely soften while cooking.
 It also allows the apples to release their juices to create a soft gooey, pie-like texture.